htvekov/hasp-docs/docs/styling.md

 | margin_right | int | Set the margin on the right

 ### Background

+The color and gradient used for drawing the background of an object.

 | Property | Type      | Required | Default | Description
 |----------|------------|----------|---------|--------------